tompazourek/Colourful/README.md

 Colourful .NET
 ==============

-.NET library for working with color spaces.
-Still in early phase of development.
+Open source .NET library for working with color spaces.
+Still in **early phase of development**.

 Currently supports following color spaces (and conversions):